yusufcelep/RamenWorld/README.md

 - Email Verification
 - Pagination

-# Requirements:
-- You should have at least five models.
-You do not have to have all of these built out on day one.
-But by the end of the week, you should have at least five models.
-- Some methods in your models.
-There should be at least twenty methods total in your models.
-These are to be used to better extract data from your tables.
-Think Flatiron BnB Lab
-- No APIs until you get approval from an instructor.
-The reason is because API's oftentimes leads you to learning the specific API really well, but not learning Rails that well.
-Rails is a more transferable skill.
-So stick with that.
-- Specs - there should be at least 10 specs in your project (five per person).
-- An analytics page - The main learning goal of this is to get you to write some interesting activerecord queries.
-- No JavaScript.
-Stay focused on Rails for this project - we'll have plenty of time this semeseter to cover JS topics.

-# Instructions:
+# Installing:
-1.)
-Clone this repository into your desired location with the Terminal 2.) cd into the file you just created
+- Clone this repository into your desired location with the Terminal
+- cd into the file you just created
-3.)
-Run 'bundle install'
+- Run 'bundle install'
-4.)
-Run 'rails db:migrate'
+- Run 'rails db:migrate'
-5.)
-Run 'rails db:seed'
+- Run 'rails db:seed'
-6.)
-Run 'rails s' and on your browser, navigate to 'localhost:3000' 7.)
-Create your account!
+- Run 'rails s' and on your browser, navigate to 'localhost:3000'
+- Create your account!

-If you would like to test the application:
+If you would like to just test the application:
 Username: hokage
 Password: password